-1. State, if any, the measures adopted to promote stockholder participation in the Annual/Special Stockholders' Meeting, including the procedure on how stockholders and other parties interested may communicate directly with the Chairman of the Board, individual directors or board committees.
+State, if any, the measures adopted to promote stockholder participation in the Annual/Special Stockholders' Meeting, including the procedure on how stockholders and other parties interested may communicate directly with the Chairman of the Board, individual directors or board committees.
 Include in the discussion the steps the Board has taken to solicit and understand the views of the stockholders as well as procedures for putting forward proposals at stockholders' meetings.

-Measures Adopted Communication Procedure Written queries Postal and email addresses of the Corporate Secretary and the Corporation are given in the notice Open Forum During and at the end of each Stockholders' Meeting, significant time is allotted to answer questions from Stockholders.
+Measures Adopted Communication Procedure Written queries Postal and email addresses of the Corporate Secretary and the · Corporation are given in the notice.
+Open Forum During and at the end of each Stockholders' Meeting, the Chairman opens the floor to questions from stockholders and significant time is allotted to answer questions raised.
 Each Stockholder has the right to pose questions to the Board and the Officers